fiorix/freegeoip/README.md

 Use either ``go run freegeoip.go`` or ``go build; ./freegeoip`` to compile and run the server, then point the browser to http://localhost:8080.

+Server needs ``freegeoip.conf`` to be in the current directory but an alternate config can be specified using the ``-config`` command line option.
-The server requires ``freegeoip.conf`` to be in the current directory.
-If the database is not accessible or redis-server is unreachable, all queries will result in HTTP 503 (Service Unavailable).
+If the database is not accessible (e.g. file does not exist, permissions) or redis-server is unreachable, all queries will result in HTTP 503 (Service Unavailable).

 We recommend [supervisor](http://supervisord.org) for running the server in production.
-On Ubuntu, install it with ``apt-get install supervisor`` and drop this simple config in ``/etc/supervisor/conf.d/freegeoip.conf``:
+On Ubuntu, install ``apt-get install supervisor`` and drop the following config in ``/etc/supervisor/conf.d/freegeoip.conf``:

 	[program:freegeoip]
 	user=www-data